Luinen/123/README.md

 **Welcome to [Taoiseach Clinic](https://8000-luinen-123-hyc0nio3mvx.ws-eu64.gitpod.io/)!**

 This Readme provides an overview of what is the essence of the site.
-Taoiseach Clinic is a private hospital site where sick people can look for reliable treatment and high-qualified doctors in any case.
+Taoiseach Clinic is a private hospital site where sick people can look for reliable treatment and excellent staff members in any case.
 It offers a wide variety of services and is available to anyone.
 Booking is simple and fast.

 PIC